robwschlegel/tikoraluk/README.md

   * Need to change directions on how the NAPA data are prepped
   * Went for a nested multi-core approach where the NAPA data are subsetted based on their match to the pixels present in each OISST MATLAB file

+* October 09, 2018
+  * Playing about with the OISST-NAPA analysis functions